Department: Office Sponsored Research Salary/Grade: EXS/9

 The Contracts Officer interfaces with a number of individuals in OSR, in other Northwestern offices and departments, and outside the university.
 Incoming agreements and proposals may come from Senior Contract Officers in OSR, from the faculty members proposing the research, or from the entities seeking to sponsor the research.
 The Contracts Officer works with these individuals and coordinates compliance with the university’s Innovations and New Ventures (INVO) office, Office of Corporate Relations, Office of General Counsel, Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC) and others.
 The Contracts Officer position reports to the Associate Director for Corporate Contracts, who is ultimately responsible for the office’s contracting functionality.
 However, the Contracts Officer has autonomy and ownership over particular agreements, transactions, relationships, and issues.

 In addition to helping to finalize and execute particular research agreements, the Contracts Officer assists the Senior Contracts Officers, the Associate Director, and the OSR Executive Director to develop metrics, best practices, reporting tools, and templates for improving the efficiency of OSR’s contracting.
 The Contracts Officer works with the Senior Contracts Officers and the Associate Director on training and education efforts, professional development, increasing OSR’s visibility on and off campus, and furthering the mission and research goals of Northwestern.

-Contract and Grant Negotiation and Acceptance
+Specific Responsibilities: Contract and Grant Negotiation and Acceptance

 Craft various complex contracts, subcontracts, and other legal documents.